adam100150/virtual-art-gallery/README.md

 * Employees can ship orders

 ## To Be Added
-Using Regular Expressions to verify emails and addresses A user interface
+Using Regular Expressions to verify emails and addresses and a user interface